 Patients receive regional anesthesia, which numbs the lower portion of the body, and IV sedation to remain comfortable.
 Most patients are walking pain free 30-45 minutes after surgery.

-The surgeon will first make an incision at the front of the knee.
+Our Los Angeles knee specialist will first make an incision at the front of the knee.
 The damaged cartilage in the affected area is removed and a resurfacing component is attached to the femur and to the tibia.
 Knee ligaments and unaffected cartilage are left undisturbed.

 You’ll need an examination to determine if your problems are restricted to one compartment of your knee.
 Overall, anywhere from 10 to 15 percent of patients suffering from osteoarthritis of the knee will be eligible for Uni Knee surgery.